PFOA & PFAS: Important Information About Drinking Water

 What are "PFAS"?

-- The Township has detected PFOA over the NJDEP limit in some wells and is currently in violation at four wells.
-Public notices regarding these violations were mailed to all customers in September 2021 and December 2021.
+- The Township has detected PFOA over the NJDEP limit in some wells and is currently in violation at four out of eleven well treatment facilities.
+The Township water did not suddenly change, but the regulations have.
+Public notices regarding these violations were mailed to all customers in September 2021, December 2021, March 2022, June 2022 and September 2022.
+Quarterly notices will continue to be distributed until treatment construction has been completed.

-The following information was sent to all residential and business mail customers in December 2021:
+The following information was sent by mail to all customers in December 2021:

-The following information has been publicized by the Township and was sent to all residential and business mail customers in September 2021:
+The following information was sent by mail to all customers in September 2021:

 Additional Resources & Information